If you’ve ever wondered, “what factors influence happiness?” you’ve come to the right place.

 Happiness can exist without purpose, and pursuing purpose may incur neutral, positive or negative emotions.
 However, research shows that people are often the happiest when they are engaged in something meaningful.
 Moreover, living a meaningful life with purpose leads to higher well-being in the long term.
 Strive for both happiness and purpose!

-➡️ Pursue A Meaningful Life.
+➡️ Pursue A Meaningful Life And Discover Your Why.

 Peace of Mind